lesterphillip/SVCC23_FastSVC/README.md

 4. The PPG extractor we [used](https://github.com/liusongxiang/ppg-vc/tree/main/conformer_ppg_model) has a hop size of 160, so the upsampling scales are changed to [5, 4, 4, 2].

 ### Reimplementation Samples
-You can see some samples of the original paper's reimplementation [here.](https://drive.google.com/drive/folders/1VDlyQDsvZZ2UujfY3axnUoKeCBM-h-Kx?usp=share_link)
+You can see some samples of the original FastSVC paper's reimplementation [here.](https://drive.google.com/drive/folders/1VDlyQDsvZZ2UujfY3axnUoKeCBM-h-Kx?usp=share_link)
+Help is needed to improve this.

 ## Description of the SVCC B02 System
 To help people get started with SVC, we also developed a decomposed version of FastSVC to improve training time.